describo/describo.github.io/src/docs/guide/register.md

 # Register with describo.cloud

-In order to use the text extraction, entity recognition and assistant capabilities you must first register with describo.cloud.
+In order to use the text extraction, entity recognition, assistant and vocabulary capabilities you must first register with describo.cloud.
 When you register you will receive 2 months of access to the vocabulary creation tool.
 You will also be able to purchase credits to use the other services.

 ::: tip Info